vladtruta/Solaria-Android/README.md

 # Solaria-Android
 This is the Android App for Project Solaria.
-This, along with the Web Application, are the software part of the whole system, which will allow the users to control their devices remotely.
+This, along with the Web Application, comprise the software part of the whole system, which will allow the users to control their devices remotely.

 Before being able to control a system, you need to pair it to the App.
 To do that,